-How does one come to sudden grips of what a life could have been, ultimately was and then accept its end in such a short time?
+How does one come to sudden grips of what a life could have been, ultimately was, and finally accept its end in such a short time?

 What had it been?
-It was like nothing she ever heard.
-Had the shock and loss she felt traumatized her mind?
-She was already shaking from the prospect of choking to death—if some sharp piece of wreckage doesn’t impale her first.
+It was like nothing she had ever heard.
+Had shock and traumatized her mind?
+She was already shaking from the prospect of choking to death, assuming some sharp piece of wreckage didn’t impale her first.

 There was a low chime.
 “To enable kill switch, please confirm,” replied the suit.

 “Kill switch enabled.”

 At least she wouldn’t die in pain.
 A quick injection.
 She would need to give the command before she began choking.
 She looked at Titan as a support beam cartwheeled by, just missing her.
 It was a beautiful planet.